kedacore/keda-docs/content/docs/2.16/scalers/redis.md

 ### Example

-Here is an example of how to deploy a scaled object with the `redis` scale trigger which uses `TriggerAuthentication`.
+Here is an example of how to deploy a scaled object with the `redis` scale trigger which uses `TriggerAuthentication`, and monitor a Redis List named `mylist`.

 You can also provide the `usernameFromEnv` and `passwordFromEnv` on the `ScaledObject` directly.